urql-graphql/urql/.changeset/afraid-kiwis-end.md

 "@urql/exchange-graphcache": patch
 ---

-Improve perf by using String.indexOf in getField
+Improve perf by using String.startsWith in getField